 In the lea of the South Downs, in Ditchling, East Sussex, Court Gardens Farm has a long history of farming.
 In Saxon times the farm was known as the Manor of Ditchling Garden, from the middle ages to the reformation it was held by the monks at the priory in Lewes.
 After a short spell owned by the crown the farm became known as Court Garden.
 The farm appears on one of the earliest maps of Sussex, Yeakell and Gardner’s map of 1778-1783, just to the north of Ditchling.
 Not much has changed in the landscape since then.

-Sussex shares similar geology to north-east France, the chalk of the downs runs beneath the Channel into the Champagne region.
-In Sussex we have a more maritime climate which is perfect for the production of sparkling wine.
+Sussex shares similar geology to north-east France, the chalk of the downs runs beneath the Channel into France.
+In East Sussex we have a more maritime climate which is perfect for the production of sparkling wine.

 Check the current weather conditions here at Court Garden with our online weather station.